-4.2.2.4 Blockchain viewer
+5.2.2.4 Blockchain viewer

 The Blockchain viewer listens to Blockchain based events generated by the Smart Contracts, notifying about new administrators and Orchestrators' owners in the system, as well as new evidence or assessment results recorded in the MEDINA Evidence Trustworthiness Management System.
-It provides a mechanism for external users (for example, external auditors, external security engineers, etc.) to verify evidence/assessment results recorded in the Blockchain.
-Figure 14 shows the internal architecture of the Blockchain viewer.
+It provides a mechanism for external users (for example, external auditors, external security engineers, etc.) to verify evidence/assessment results recorded in the Blockchain in a manual way.
+Figure 16 shows the internal architecture of the Blockchain viewer.

-Figure 14.
+Figure 16.
 Blockchain viewer architecture (source: MEDINA's own contribution)